-Figure 8 - Estimated Pass-Through to Workers for Income Tax Reforms Based on Payroll
+Figure 7 - Estimated Pass-Through to Workers for Income Tax Reforms Based on Payroll

-Notes: Panels A and C show the estimated log differences in the average real posted earnings (circle markers) and the average real labor cost (triangle markers) between two groups of workers that were affected differently by reforms NL3 and NL4, while Panels B and D show the estimated pass-through of the tax increases to workers.
+Notes: Panels A and C show the estimated log differences in the average real posted earnings (Panel A, circle markers), the average real net earnings (Panel C, circle markers), and the average real labor cost (triangle markers) between two groups of workers that were affected differently by reforms NL3 and NL4, while Panels B and D show the estimated pass-through of the tax increases to workers.
 The results for Reform NL3 (an employer tax credit on payroll taxes for earnings below 2.5 times the minimum wage) are displayed in Panels A and B, while the results for Reform NL4 (an increase in employees' flat-rate withholding tax on earnings from profit-sharing) are displayed in Panels C and D. For Reform NL3, the treatment (control) group consists of workers whose posted earnings in the reference year (2012) were between 2.3 and 2.5 (2.5 and 2.7) times the minimum wage (MW) that year, using an unbalanced panel of workers who are observed in the reference year and at least another year.
 For Reform NL4, the sample is restricted to workers employed in firms with non-negative profits during the pre-reform period (1993-1995) and having at least 10 employees.
 The treatment group consists of workers in the firms that distributed profit-sharing bonuses at least once in the pre-reform, while the control group consists of workers in the firms that did not distribute such bonuses.
-In each panel, the grey vertical dashed lines mark the reform years (start and end), while the red vertical dotted line marks the reference year.
-In Panels A and C, the markers represent the parameter estimates on the interaction between the treatment group and year dummies, normalized to zero in the reference year.
+In each panel, the gray shaded area indicates the reform's implementation period, while the red vertical dotted line marks the reference year.
+In Panels A and C, the markers represent the differential growth in posted earnings (Panel A) or net earnings (Panel B) and labor costs between treated and control workers for both pre-reform and post-reform years, relative to the reference year.
 The vertical T-bars show the 95% confidence intervals around the point estimates, with standard errors clustered at the individual level.
-Panels B and D present estimates of pass-through to workers, obtained from a 2SLS estimation of equation (6) in the main text, where $log(1-\tau)$ is instrumented by the interaction between the treatment group and year dummies.
+The blue dashed lines represent the predicted evolution of posted earnings (Panel A) and net earnings (Panel C) under the counterfactual scenarios of zero pass-through and full pass-through of the payroll tax change to workers.
+Panels B and D present estimates of pass-through to workers, obtained from a 2SLS estimation of Equation (6) in the main text, where $\log(1+\tau)$ is instrumented by the interaction between the treatment group and year dummies.
 Diamond markers show the estimates while the vertical T-bars show the 95% confidence intervals.